Liquidity Risk

 Which Investments Have the Highest Liquidity Risk?

-Investments that have the highest liquidity risk are more difficult to sell without taking a loss.
-Examples of investments with high liquidity risk include:
+Investments with high liquidity risk are more difficult to sell without taking a loss.
+Examples include:

 - Fixed assets (e.g. land, equipment, property)